 One cannot help but notice similarities between Cody and Mavis.
-Both write endlessly about high school; both (intentional or not) used their looks to further their career; both dwell on the past and seem incapable of moving forward.
+Both write endlessly about high school, dwelling on the past and seem incapable of moving forward.
 Maybe Cody’s assessment of Mavis is a declaration of self-hatred, or maybe self-examination.
-Certainly, an audience walks away from the film with a sense that Cody was more interested in writing about herself than her characters.
+Certainly, a viewer walks away from the film with a sense that Cody was more interested in writing about herself than her characters.
 But perhaps I’m being unfair.
 Admittedly, I find Cody’s celebrity insufferable, her insistence on writing about high school boring.
 Screenwriters don’t normally get as much attention as she does, even after winning an Oscar.
 Perhaps that’s because they’re usually husky men with beards and glasses, and they don’t have the typical look for magazine covers.
 Cody’s celebrity persists because, in addition to her talent, the media seems morbidly obsessed with how she’s an ex-stripper who still dresses like one, and (earlier in her career, anyway) she willingly posted naked photos of herself online.
 That’s all it takes to become famous these days.
 Will Cody ever move on from her own “young adult” fiction in film?
 As much as this film tries to be a mature, adult story, it’s still about teendom and high school hangups.